theneedyguy/yikesbot/README.md

 - omegayikes

-Typing omegayikes increases the current amount by 50 but has a cooldown of 60 seconds before can be used again.
+Typing omegayikes increases the current amount by 50 but has a cooldown of 60 seconds before it can be used again.

 ## Commands